Social conflicts can leave behind a trail of devastation that crushes all hope.

 But peacebuilders can make a difference: they have the conflict management and peacebuilding skills needed to help prevent conflict, defuse violence, save lives, and rebuild shattered communities.

-Learn the skills needed to become a peacebuilder with UFV's Bachelor of Arts in Peace and Conflict Studies, the only degree of its kind west of Manitoba.
+Learn the skills needed to become a peacebuilder with UFV's Bachelor of Arts majoring or minoring in Peace and Conflict Studies, the only degree of its kind west of Manitoba.
 The program helps you develop a holistic understanding of the dynamics governing human conflict and peacebuilding initiatives.
 Through simulated exercises, core program courses — including three courses offered through the Justice Institute of British Columbia — provide you with hands-on skills in negotiation, mediation, conflict transformation, and restorative practices.

 You develop a broad base of knowledge through a series of multidisciplinary courses, with a special focus on local indigenous and community content: Geography and Political Science teach you to design peacebuilding strategies based on real-life conflict scenarios; Psychology and Sociology give you insight into interpersonal relationships and social systems.
 Anthropology and Communications train you to communicate effectively across cultures; and Criminology and History provide you with strategies for post-conflict reconciliation to foster long-term, sustainable peace.

 To apply your analysis and critical-thinking skills, you may choose to complete a capstone project or take part in field work, either locally or abroad.
 An innovative colloquium also offers an ongoing forum to debate peace and conflict ideas with your peers and professors.